api-platform/docs/core/bootstrap.md

 # Bootstraping the core library

 You may want to run a minimal version of API Platform.
-This one file runs API Platform (without graphql, doctrine and mongodb).
+This one file runs API Platform (without GraphQL, Doctrine and MongoDB).
 It requires the following composer packages:

 ```console